vanessacor/vanessa-clock/README.md

 - Timer: the user can choose the minutes and clock starts counting down the time until reaches zero.

 - Stopwatch: the user clicks on start and time starts counting.
-The user then can see how many has passed.
+The user then can see how much has passed.

 ## Project Requirements